 Sarah Sullivan is a Senior Director and the Chair of BarkerGilmore’s Women & Diversity Practice.
-She specializes in guiding top legal and compliance professionals through the process of making major career moves, and has a proven track record of transitioning large law firm associates and partners into some of the most influential in-house and compliance positions in the country.
-As one of BarkerGilmore’s senior recruiters, Sarah is regularly engaged on large, confidential General Counsel and Chief Compliance Officer searches.
+She specializes in guiding top legal and compliance professionals through the process of making major career moves, and has a proven track record of transitioning legal and compliance leaders into some of the most influential in-house and compliance positions in the country.
+As one of BarkerGilmore’s senior search consultants, Sarah is regularly engaged on large, confidential General Counsel and Chief Compliance Officer searches.
 Notable recent placements include: General Counsel of a Fortune 500 healthcare company; General Counsel of a prominent publicly traded REIT; General Counsel of an esteemed private equity owned company preparing to restructure its C-Suite prior to going public; Chief Compliance Officer of a well-known private company; Chief Compliance Officer of a transportation and healthcare company; and large-scale build out of compliance department at Fortune 1000 financial services company.

 Sarah established BarkerGilmore’s Women & Diversity Practice in 2008, largely based on her recognition of the value that diversity brings to an executive management team.
 Sarah is a committed advocate for the advancement of women and minority candidates into senior leadership roles, and spearheads BarkerGilmore’s mission to deliver diverse fields of highly qualified candidates to every search assignment.
 To that end, Sarah is a regular participant in the Minority Corporate Counsel Association’s annual conference.
 She enjoys the sophisticated conversations and discussions surrounding current diversity issues, themes, and trends.
 Sarah remains committed to supporting diversity in the workplace, and her insights on the matter have been quoted in magazines such as InsideCounsel.